 Given the extensive arguments presented, I turn to cover another area not exactly mentioned.
 That is, the burden of keeping Continuous at Sea Deterrent or CASD.
-As the name implies, 24/7/365, there is at least one UK Vanguard Class SSBN “patrolling” somewhere in the ocean.
+As the name implies, 24/7/365, there is at least one UK Vanguard Class SSBN patrolling somewhere in the ocean.
 A second is undergoing training (and ready to relieve the patrol boat when it returns), a third is under maintenance while a fourth is in reserve (may also be readying to relieve the patrol boat).
-This is drawn from page 7 of this research paper.
+This is taken from page 7 of this research paper.

-Such tight non-stop patrols means that Royal Navy submariners are tasked forever to fixed on the deadly duty of “deterring” others from other nations from launching nuclear/chemical/biological weapons against the UK.
+Such tight non-stop patrols means that Royal Navy submariners are tasked forever to fixed on the deadly duty of ‘deterring’ others from other nations from launching nuclear/chemical/biological weapons, well mainly nuclear, against the UK.
 Each V-Boat is crewed by 135 sailors.
 And each V-Boat, unlike SSNs, has two crews to ensure unbreakable CASD–known as Port and Starboard crews.
 A look at an old Royal Navy Bridge Card for example, shows that at least Vanguard and Vengeance have two crews–I’m sure all four boats have.
 This means that 135×4=540 sailors are on nuclear deterrence.
 Given the need to deploy, train, maintain (and crews train while there’s maintenance) and be on reserve, it is highly unlikely the 540 sailors can be used for other tasks.

-Another angle is that the V-Boats do not just carry deadly Trident D5 SLBMs.
+Another argument is that the V-Boats do not just carry deadly Trident D5 SLBMs.
 They also have four torpedo tubes for firing Spearfish Torpedoes.
 With four tubes, this means that there are at least eight (or ten) Spearfish Torpedoes per boat.
 So at least 32 Spearfishes are with the V-Boats.
 This is alot and it means that the Navy cannot use 30 plus torpedoes.
 V-Boats are not attack submarines can cannot act like one.
 Even if one wants to (take away the SLBMs), V-Boats are not of the design to conduct SSN-like missions.
 And again, in the era of cuts and calls for making the RN stronger, well you have torpedoes in untouchable subs which you cannot withdraw them from.

 Back to the personnel angle, with four boats, V-Boats or its successor, this means feeding and paying around 540 sailors (if by any luck the next class will require less manpower).
 Again, hundreds of foodstuff needed to feed sailors who frankly, do nothing except know they have doomsday devices that can be launched.
 The pay may be better than other Royal Navy sailors, but again, with budgets tight, it’s a unsaid ringfencing.